IRCAD-IHU/sight-doc/Tutorials/src/TutoQml.rst

             onServiceCreated: {
                 // call onServiceCreated with the service instance and an identifier.
-                // The identifier is only required if the same editor is used multipes times. appManager.onServiceCreated(srv, "myEditor1")
+                // The identifier is only required if the same editor is used multiples times. appManager.onServiceCreated(srv, "myEditor1")
             }
             // ...